diantyapitaloka/Support-Vector-Machine-Classifier/README.md

 - Developed a model that was able to differentiate between chickens and pythons so that they could place the two animals in different cages.
 - We certainly don't want to put chickens and snakes together in the same cage.
 - The decision boundary is a hyperplane that acts as a partition between different data categories, such as chickens and snakes.
 In a two-dimensional space, this boundary is a simple straight line that aims to leave as much room as possible between the two groups.
+- Support vectors are the specific data points located closest to the decision boundary, often represented by the "outliers" of each group.
+These points are critical because they are the only observations that actually determine the position and orientation of the separating line.
 ![image](https://github.com/diantyapitaloka/Support-Vector-Machine-Classifier/assets/147487436/efc67d17-ee6f-4a60-add8-b80e5b6566fe)

 - We can create a classification model that separates the two classes using a Support Vector Machine.